NREL/SE-and-Tandems/README.md

 * Navigate to the folder "SE-and-Tandems/notebooks" and open SE\_Calculation\_GUI.ipynb

-* Run each cell sequentially until the SE GUI appears
+* Run each cell sequentially until the SE GUI appears (press shift+return while a cell is selected to run)

 * To use the GUI, you will need a I-V file and an EQE file for each of the cells you intend to compare as well as a single spectrum file (i.e. AM1.5G).
 For this tutorial, example files are located in folders under "SE-and-Tandems/Examples/SE"